 After the introductory sequence describing the features of the fifth bolgia, Dante begins the action with the arrival of a devil.
 He calls out to his fellow devils, “O Malebranche” (37), thus giving us for the first time an appellation for the diabolic denizens of this realm.
 We are in a place that, as we learned in Inferno 18, is “detto Malebolge” (called Malebolge [Inf.
-18.1]), and whose inhabitants are the “Malebranche” (Inf.
+18.1]).
+We now learn that its inhabitants are the “Malebranche” (Inf.
 21.37); we will learn further on that their leader is named “Malacoda” (Inf.
 21.76).
-This devil carries an “anziano” (Inf.
+This unidentified devil carries an “anziano” (Inf.
 21.38): a magistrate, holder of public office, the equivalent of prior in Florence.
 Through the reference to the cult of “Santa Zita” (Inf.
 21.38) it is stipulated that this magistrate is from Lucca.
 The focus on Lucca, a Tuscan city, highlights the theme of civic graft as part of the urban fabric in city-states like Lucca and Florence.

 As mentioned above, this bolgia conforms to the popular conception of Hell.
 Along with its popular infernal iconography of devils armed with prongs and hooks, it also features popular diction and humor.
 Carrying the sinners by the ankles, slung over their shoulders in the way that butchers carry carcasses (34-36), the devils are compared to cooks who order their scullery-urchins to force the meat back under the broth in the pot, so that it does not float:

 In the precision of “cuoci” vs. “vassalli” we see an emblem of the stratified social order that emerges from these canti.
-If we begin to form the image of a huge kitchen in a castle, populated by cooks and scullery-urchins and huge pots of boiling broth, that image will be in keeping with the encounter in Inferno 22 with a grafter who lived on the seedy fringes of life in the castle of Thibaut II.
+If we begin to form in our minds the image of a huge kitchen in a castle, populated by cooks and scullery-urchins and enormous pots of boiling broth, that image will be in keeping with the sinner whom we meet in the next canto.
+The action of Inferno 22 revolves around a petty embezzler who lived on the seedy fringes of life in the castle of Thibaut II.

 Act 2.
 Inferno 21, verses 58-end, and Inferno 22, verses 1-30

 Now begin the interactions and negotiations between Dante, Virgilio, and a troop of devils bearing evocative names and led by Malacoda.
-For the first time in their journey together Virgilio orders Dante to hide, telling him not to fear for he knows how to handle devils, having dealt with them on a previous occasion:
+For the first time in their journey together Virgilio orders Dante to hide.
+At the same time that he demonstrates concern, he attempts to be reassuring.
+He tells his charge not to fear, for he knows how to handle devils, having dealt with them on a previous occasion:

-Virgilio’s reminder that he has been here before, intended to reassure, is not very reassuring when we consider the two possible referents for verse 63’s “altra volta” (the other, previous, time of his journey through Hell): the “altra volta” can either refer to the time, long before this journey, when Virgilio went to the pit of Hell conjured by the sorceress Erichtho (see Inferno 9), or it can refer to the time, within the parameters of this journey, when he attempted to negotiate with the devils at the gates of Dis (see Inferno 8 and 9).
+Virgilio’s reminder that he has been here before, intended to reassure, is not very reassuring when we consider the two possible referents for verse 63’s “altra volta”, a phrase that refers to the “other”, or previous, occasion on which Virgilio was faced with such a fracas.
+The “altra volta” can either refer to the time, long before this journey, when Virgilio went to the pit of Hell conjured by the sorceress Erichtho (see Inferno 9), or it can refer to the time, within the parameters of this journey, when he attempted to negotiate with the devils at the gates of Dis (see Inferno 8 and 9).
 The first occasion is tainted because of its association with black magic, and the second occasion is far from reassuring because it did not result in Virgilio’s success.

 Maestro, tu che vinci tutte le cose, fuor che ’ demon duri ch’a l’intrar de la porta incontra uscinci (Inf.
 14.43-45)